 “I felt nervous before the performance because I was doing it in front of an audience but I felt like I could do it.
 I knew I had to get over the nerves and do my best.
 It was enjoyable once I was on stage in front of the audience.
 I feel like I’m showing what I can do and what I’m good at.

 “It was great working with James [Create’s artist]; he’s a really good guy.
 Working with him is very different from being in school.
 He always keeps us going if we need any help and he’s full of ideas.
-When I’m in school there’s only one teacher for a big class but here James.
+When I’m in school there’s only one teacher for a big class, but here James has time for everyone and you learn from the other young people too.

 “Doing this project I learned that I can work with new people who I don’t know.
 If you meet new people you have more friends, and the more you have you feel like you’re in a world where people can help you.”